-Since that time, water levels have slowly begun to climb back towards historic levels, though they have not yet reached them.
-Due to this fact, exposed shorelines continue to be a source of alkaline dust, which can be picked up and carried by high winds.
+- Since that time, water levels have begun to slowly climb back toward historic levels.
+They’ve not yet reached them, though.
+As a result, exposed shorelines continue to be a source of alkaline dust that can be carried aloft by strong winds in the region.

-The eerily beautiful Mono Lake is part of a large basin with no outlet to the ocean.
-This basin was formed by the actions of geological forces during the past five million years.
-The lake itself formed approximately 760,000 years ago, and the runoff from enormous salt deposits in the region has made Mono Lake extremely alkaline.
+The eerily beautiful Mono Lake actually forms part of a large basin with no outlet to the ocean.
+This basin originally formed via the actions of geological forces that took place over the past five million years.
+The lake itself formed approximately 760,000 years ago.

-Presently, this amazing site covers an area of roughly 70 sq mi (181 sq km).
-Its maximum depth currently sits at nearly 600 ft (183 m).
-The surface of the lake sits at an average altitude of 6,380 ft (1,945 m) above sea level.
+Mono Lake also boasts some impressive physical statistics.
+Presently, the site covers an area of roughly 70 sq mi (181 sq km).
+Its maximum depth currently sits at nearly 600 ft (183 m), and the surface sits at an altitude of 6,380 ft (1,945 m) above sea level.

 The eerily magnificent body of water known as Mono Lake formed in an area of the world already well known for its geological splendor.
 To the surprise of many, given its unique nature, the lake formed in what now constitutes California, in Mono County.